 Art has been a consistent focus throughout Hannah’s life.
-She completed her Masters of Education in Arts in Education at Harvard University and has taught in Boston, Longmont, and in Spain and Peru.
+She completed her Masters of Education in Arts in Education at Harvard University and has taught around the States, in Spain, Panama, and Peru.
 Hannah has worked in public schools and nonprofits that focus on expanding arts and education to low-income students and students with disabilities, and she is passionate about arts as a form of social change.
 Her work at Studio Arts Boulder includes grant writing, instruction of youth classes, and development of community partnerships within Boulder.

 Zahra Merali, Advancement & Development Specialist

 Zahra earned her B.A. in Sociology and Anthropology from The College of New Jersey and has gravitated toward the arts her whole life.
 In 2016, she relocated to Boulder from the east coast, and immediately started taking classes at the Lab, where she became enthralled with Studio Arts Boulder and the art of ceramics.
 In her role, Zahra assists with administration, marketing, and fundraising initiatives, drawing on her past experience as a fundraising and development professional.